Reranker

 "id": "id3",

 "doc": "Delete subnet You can delete a subnet that has been created and is in operation.
 The following describes how to delete a subnet.
 Note - If resources remain in the subnet, it won't be deleted.
 Once deleted, and subnets can't be restored.** In the VPC environment of the NAVER Cloud Platform console, click the Services > Networking > VPC menus, in that order.** Click the Subnet Management menu.** Click the subnet you want to delete, and then click the [Delete subnet] button.** When the Delete subnet pop-up window appears, click the [Yes] button.** Check the status of the subnet in the subnet list on the Subnet Management page.
-Stopping: status in which the subnet is being deleted*** Stopping: status in which the subnet is being deleted",
+Stopping: Status in which the subnet is being deleted*** Stopping: Status in which the subnet is being deleted"

 }